aristoteleo/dynamo_readthedocs/docs/source/notebooks/perturbation_tutorial/perturbation_tutorial.rst

 Perturb gene expression values
 ------------------------------

-apply ``dyn.pd.perturbation`` to data, upregulate each gene and show visualization results.
-Multiple genes can be suppressed or activated during perturbation simulation.
+Here we apply ``dyn.pd.perturbation`` to the dataset by upregulating each gene and creating visualization plots.
+In addition, multiple genes can be suppressed or activated during perturbation simulation.

 Induce hematopoietic stem cells with selected TFs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-| **Define genes**
+| **Define sets of genes**
 | During reprogramming committed murine blood cells to induced
   hematopoietic stem cells with defined factors, six transcription
-  factors including Run1t1, Hlf, Lmo2, Prdm5, Pbx1, and Zfp37 impart
+  factors defined in ``murine_blood_cells`` below impart
   multilineage transplantation potential onto otherwise committed
   lymphoid and myeloid progenitors and myeloid effector cells.
 Inclusion
   of Mycn and Meis1 and use of polycistronic viruses increase